 Health and safety information for volunteer fieldworkers

 The term fieldwork covers all types of ornithological research work done on behalf of the BTO, including surveying, nest recording and ringing.
+This guide covers some of the important factors in ensuring your safety while undertaking fieldwork.

 As a volunteer, you are under no obligation to participate or continue with a survey or scheme.
 Volunteers are responsible for their own health and safety, and should not put themselves in a position that could place them, or others, in danger.
 You should never undertake any work if you have concerns about your own or others’ health and safety.
 If you have any such concerns, you should stop the work and raise these with the BTO or the local survey organiser.
 You are under no obligation to visit a particular site, even if the organisers have requested it (although data collected from another site may not be usable).